 With technologies today we can better understand the actual state of a mind in hypnosis and the effect this mind state has on the brain.
 MRI and EEG evidence shows brain waves in the frontal cortex are more active during hypnosis and parts of the imagination are more stimulated than during perceived consciousness.
-The left side of the cortex (reasoning and logic) is less active, while activity on the right side (creativity) is heightened.
+The left side of the cortex (reasoning and logic) is less active, while the activity on the right side (creativity) is enhanced.
 The brain is in no way ‘asleep’ even if the body may appear to be.

 Franz Mesmer (1734-1815)

 Austrian physician Franz Anton Mesmer was the one who introduced Hypnosis in the 1700s.
 The word mesmerized is named after him.
 He believed an imbalance of the magnetic fluid in the body was the cause of illness.
-He used magnets and other hypnotic techniques like eye fixation to induce hypnotic trance.
-He was accused of fraud because his dress, background music and methods were considered unscientific.
+He used magnets and other hypnotic techniques like eye fixation to induce a hypnotic trance.
+He was accused of fraud because his dress, background music, and methods were considered unscientific.

 John Elliotson (1791-1868)

-Dr. John Elliotson, was an English physician who performed numerous painless operations using hypnosis.
+Dr. John Elliotson was an English physician who performed numerous painless operations using hypnosis.

 James Esdaille (1808-1859)